petschau/WinFellow/content/post/2019-07-12-WinFellow v0.5.8 released.md

 +++
-date = "2019-06-28T05:49:00+00:00"
+date = "2019-07-12T05:49:00+00:00"
 draft = false
-title = "WinFellow v0.5.8 release candidate 1"
+title = "WinFellow v0.5.8 released"
 tags = [ "News", "Releases" ]
 +++

-A new public release candidate build of WinFellow v0.5.8 has been uploaded to the downloads in the GitHub releases section.
+This is a new public release of WinFellow v0.5.8 in the GitHub releases section; it had been published earlier as release candidate 1.

 Compared to the earlier version 0.5.7, the following changes are included in this build: